On Algebraic Abstractions for Concurrent Separation Logics: PCM Abstractions by Example

 We elide the discussion on how to formally factor transitions into the ghost code, and refer to the ambient type theory~\cite{NanevskiBDF+oopsla19} for details.
 Instead, we decorate $\progLock$ and $\progUnlock$ below to \emph{informally} illustrate when the various transitions are invoked to change the ghost components of the state.

 In the above code, angle brackets $\langle -\rangle$ signify that the code they enclose executes atomically, that is without interference from other threads.
 In the first case, the value returned from the agglomeration of actual with ghost code is the value returned by the actual code itself.
-For example, the $\progLock$ program executes $\taketxTr$ atomically with the call to $\incfetch{(\ctr)}$, and binds to $x$ the incremented value of $\ctr$.
+For example, the $\progLock$ program executes $\taketxTr$ atomically with the call to $\incfetch{(\ctr)}$, to bind to $x$ the incremented value of $\ctr$, and set the status of $x$ in the ghost state to $\waitingT$.
 When the condition $x = y$ is satisfied, since $y$ is assigned the value of $\var{dsp}$, the ticket $x$ is called on the display.
-The $\progLock$ program subsequently executes $\lockTr$ as its final command: this models taking the turn at the counter and completes the acquisition of the lock.
+The $\progLock$ program then executes $\lockTr$ as its final command to set the status of ticket $x$ to $\currentT$.
+This models taking the turn at the counter and completes the acquisition of the lock.
 Similarly, $\progUnlock$ executes $\unlockTr$ to record in the ghost state that the display is incremented upon unlocking.

-\subsubsection{Proof outlines}
+\subsubsection{Proof Outlines}

 We next present the proof outline for $\progLock$ and discuss its key points. { \newcounter{lockcodea} \lineno{\stepcounter{lockcodea}\textsc{\thelockcodea}}

 }